SeanatLBC/dCommunity/README.md

 FOR Additional [and Historical] THINGS BITCOIN | ETHEREUM | PLAFORM etc - please see the specific LBC Repositories we have put together.

+Current and Upcoming:  We are fortunate to have access to developments going on in many areas of this space.
+This helps us to best direct our time and attention.
+You can follow our socials or join the community [below] for the most current updates, while also finding research on upcoming trends in here.

 2024 Bitcoin Notables:

      *  Runesbase [RUNES]:  https://downloads.runebase.io/paper.pdf | https://coinmarketcap.com/currencies/runebase/